Karhuha: Character and iconography

-On a limestone stela discovered in Malatya, Karhuha, identified by name by the accompanying hieroglyphic Luwian inscription, is portrayed as an armed deity, with a curved blade hanging from his belt, a spear in his right hand and an unidentified three-pronged object in his left hand.
+On a limestone stela discovered in Malatya Karhuha, identified by name by the accompanying hieroglyphic Luwian inscription, is portrayed as an armed deity, with a curved blade hanging from his belt, a spear in his right hand and an unidentified three-pronged object in his left hand.
 Since depictions of many Luwian gods with the last of these attributes are known, it is unlikely to be a symbolic representation of lightning, as sometimes suggested, and might instead be a type of plant.
-He stands on a lion, while the other deity depicted on the same object, Kubaba, stands on a stag, which apparently represents an exchange of symbolic animals between them.
+He stands on a lion, while the other deity depicted on the same object, Kubaba, stands on an animal which might be a stag, which apparently represents an exchange of symbols between them.
+However, the identification of the second animal is not entirely certain, and the evidence for an association between Karhuha and stags is scarce.
+Interpreting it as a bull has also been proposed.